kroganlab/RMSQv3/README.md

 ##### mistint

-Very similar to the `mist`, but instead of using `MS/MS.Count`, uses `Intensity` values.
+Very similar to the `mist` function, but instead of using `MS/MS.Count` it uses `Intensity` values.
 Converts MaxQuant evidence file into a file format compatible with the MiST pipeline.
 Note that this is the MiST *data* file, and that an additional *keys* file will have to be constructed before running MiST.
 Multiple species can be searched at once, simply separate them by a "-". (eg. `HUMAN-MOUSE`)

 ```
 Arguments: